renfeng/web-mask/chrome-web-store/README.md

 This gives us the following possibilities:

-- testing of local changes on servers while these environments are reserved for other releases
+- Testing of local changes on servers while the servers are reserved for major release
 - Hotfix testing directly on server environment with actual data
 - Feature branch integration testing before creating a pull request